RobertBernstein/OdysseyRegistration/README.md

 ### Add connection strings for new SQL registration and Elmah test databases for the test website

 1. TODO: Add instructions.

+## TODO

+1. I rolled back to EF 4.4 to make sure everything worked.
+See if the code works as-is with EF 6.x.